Deformed Special Relativity with an energy barrier of a minimum speed: Foundations of the third law of thermodynamics according to the new relativistic dynamics

 where $R=(N/n)k_B=N_ak_B$, being $n$ the number of moles, $N_a$ the Avogrado number, $k_B$ the Boltzmann constant and $R$ the universal constant of gases.
 We have the statistical average $\left<v^2\right>=\Sigma_{i=1}^N v_i^2/N$. $P$ is the pressure of the gas. $\nu$ represents the number of degrees of freedom for each ``particle" (atom or molecule) inside the box.
 If the ``particle" is considered to be punctual (without intrinsic degrees of freedom), we have $\nu\equiv D$, which corresponds to the dimensionality of the system.
 In our case we have $\nu=D=3$ and so the mean energy per particle is $\left<\epsilon\right>=(1/2)m_0\left<v^2\right>=3(1/2)k_BT$.

-From (34) it is easy to see that, if we make $\left<v^2\right>=0$, this leads to $T=0$.
+From (47) it is easy to see that, if we make $\left<v^2\right>=0$, this leads to $T=0$.
 So based on a purely dynamical aspect such as the classical mechanics and even the relativistic mechanics, it would be really possible to admit the existence of the absolute zero temperature ($T=0K$).
 However, according to the thermodynamics viewpoint, the third law (a phenomenological law) prevents to attain $T=0K$.
 In this sense, the dynamical laws are not compatible with thermodynamics although quantum mechanics postulates a zero point of energy due to the uncertainty principle in order to forbid a particle to be at rest inside a box.
 Actually, in spite of the quantum principles, we aim to search for a purely dynamical and fundamental explanation for the third law of thermodynamics.
-So let us consider the new relativistic dynamics to deal with an ideal gas.
+So let us consider the deformed relativistic dynamics with a minimum speed to deal with an ideal gas, being consistent with quantum principles\cite{2}.